carlodev/SyntheticEddyMethod.jl/README.md

 ```

 ## Examples
 This is an example of the spectra created using SyntheticEddyMethod with a tent function for different turbulence intensity.
-The spectra referers to the fluctutation in time in one speicific point
+The spectra refers to the fluctuation in time in one specific point
 <img src="https://github.com/carlodev/SyntheticEddyMethod.jl/blob/master/images/docs/Spectra.png" width="450" title="Spectra">